DanishDahaka/incident-data-analysis/README.md

     3. Results

 ## Why
 Installing, operating, and maintaining Offshore Wind Farms (OWF) is a field particularly prone to occupational incidents due to the hazardous work environment.
-Offshore Wind Farm operators thus strive to mitigate future risks by minimizing the number of incidents.
+OWF operators thus strive to mitigate future risks by minimizing the number of incidents.

 ## How
 Thanks to the [Cross-industry standard process for data mining (CRISP-DM)](https://en.wikipedia.org/wiki/Cross-industry_standard_process_for_data_mining):